radicalembodiment3/radicalembodiment3.github.io/program.md

 **Dimensions of radical embodiment 3: Day 2** \[<a href="/dre3">full program</a>\]<br/>
 **Location: Dialogen, SDU Odense Campus**

-0830-0900 _Welcome coffee and croissant_
+0830-0930 _Welcome coffee and croissant_

-0900-1000 Keynote: **Manuel Heras-Escribano** (University of Granada), "Radical embodiment and the origins of content"
+0930-1030 Keynote: **Manuel Heras-Escribano** (University of Granada), "Radical embodiment and the origins of content"

+1030-1050 _Break_

-1000-1120 Session: Radical embodiment beyond the laboratory
+1050-1150 Session: Radical embodiment beyond the laboratory

-1120-1230 Poster session

-1230-1330 _Lunch (provided)_
+1150-1230 _Lunch (provided)_

+1230-1330 Poster session

 1330-1450 Session: Numbers and letters